Feng Yanke

-Feng Yanke is a Chinese wheelchair fencer.
+Feng Yanke (born 10 January 1988) is a Chinese wheelchair fencer.
 He represented China at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and he won the gold medal in the Men's Foil B event.
 At the 2020 Summer Paralympics held in Tokyo, Japan, he won two gold medals in the Men's Sabre B and Men's Foil B event.